 Monitors the tire pressure while you are driving.

-If your vehicle's tire pressure becomes significantly low, the low tire pressure indicator comes on and a message appears on the display.
-Available on U.S. models only.
+If your vehicle's tire pressure becomes significantly low, the low tire pressure indicator comes on and a message appears on the multi-information display.

 ■ What to Do

 Stop your vehicle in a safe place.
 Check the tire pressure and adjust the pressure to the specified level on the label on the driver's doorjamb.